 Answer 2: Male lions watch the cubs while mothers hunt.
 All the mothers care for and feed babies – even those that aren’t their own.

-Answer 3: Yes, they eat wild melons when water is scarce in order to get moisture and avoid dehydration.
+Answer 3: Lions will eat wild melons when water is scarce in order to get moisture and avoid dehydration.

-Question 4: Do Lions live together or Alone?
+Question 4: Do Lions live in groups or are they solitary animals?

 Answer 4: Lions live together and are very social.
-A family of Lions is called a Pride.
-The Pride is headed by a dominant female member when hunting.
+A family of Lions is called a pride.
+A pride usually has no more than 4 dominant males, many females, and babies.